ff6347/extendscript/README.md

 extendscript
 ============

 This repo was the home for my research and documentation on Adobe ExtendScript.
-We moved on to a GitHub organisation for combined super aweseomness power [Have a look at the wiki over there.](https://github.com/ExtendScript/wiki/wiki)
+We moved on to a GitHub organisation for combined super awesomeness power [Have a look at the wiki over there.](https://github.com/ExtendScript/wiki/wiki)

 -------